• Skip to primary navigation

 1. Roast the peaches.
 But first, gently toss them with brown sugar, bourbon, and cinnamon.
 Go ahead and leave the skins on the fruit.
 And let the pieces be a variety of shapes and sizes.
 We’re going for contrast here, people!

 2. Bake the pie crust.
 With a little bit of egg wash and granulated sugar.
-This creates a sort of seal to keep the ice cream out and the crunch in.
-Like magic.
 Once cool, break up the crust into a million little pieces.
 More contrast!
 More texture!

 3. Whip the cream.
 With just a pinch of salt.
 And to just barely stiffened peaks.